funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** DigiCert
-💡 DigiCert is not licensed as an Indian Root CA.
+💡 DigiCert is a global CA but not licensed as a root CA in India.

 </details>